chandrika-morthala/Hotel-Room-Locking-System/README.md

 It involves the concepts of affine cipher encryption.
-And when it comes to this type of encryption system we can assure the customers with higher level of security, because hacking of the mathematical function used in generating the password is very tedious and time consuming.
+And when it comes to this type of encryption system we can assure the customers with higher level of security, because hacking of the mathematical function used in generating the password is very tedious and time consumimg.